 For now though, if you’re a Sax School member then check out the full masterclass we have on “how to practice sax better” inside the Sax School member area.
 We really go deep into this topic and there are loads of resources along with that to help you.

-If you’re not a member and you’re ready to really push your playing forward then you can grab our 14 day trial and check out Sax School for yourself.
+If you’re not a member and you’re ready to really push your playing forward then you can Get started with Sax School!

 Don’t forget to grab the free resources I mentioned in this video.
 Lots of them are in our free Locker (link below).
 You can also find them on the Courses page of our website.